The Combat Philosophy of Sen no Rikyū

 But the system he created was too powerful, too perfect.

-When Hideyoshi’s growing paranoia and fury began to close in around him, Rikyū—endowed with the sharp, pragmatic intelligence of a seasoned Sakai merchant—instantly realized the gravity of what he had done.
-He saw that by declaring a piece of local black clay to be more valuable than gold, he had committed a massive, systemic breach.
+As a brilliant Sakai merchant, Rikyū was under no illusions about the danger of his position.
+He eventually realized that by declaring a piece of local black clay to be more valuable than gold, he had committed a massive, systemic breach.
 He had bypassed the state’s monopoly on value, rendering the Hegemon’s empire spiritually and economically subordinate to a disarmed monk.

 Epilogue: The Legacy of the Pure Descendants